 However, an enterprise that transports goods to deliver its property to its customers (e.g. a renovation centre or a furniture store) is not subject to the Regulation, even if this transport is done in consideration of payment of transport charges.
 This is considered as transport on one's own behalf.

-When the operator undertakes to transport goods for a shipper for remuneration, he must produce the bill of lading.
-However, the shipper may produce a short form of the bill of lading in place of the operator, if he complies with the Regulation and the operator accepts.
+When the operator undertakes to transport goods for a shipper for remuneration, he must produce the bill of lading in accordance with the Regulation.
+However, the shipper may produce a short form of the bill of lading in place of the operator, provided that the short form complies with the Regulation and the operator agrees.

 The bill of lading must be written so as to indicate clearly the agreement between the parties.
 It must be signed by the shipper and the carrier.
 A signed copy of the bill of lading must be provided to the shipper and the carrier.